Glue ear – what you need to know

 Sometimes during this waiting phase, an otovent is recommended.
 Otovent is a device made up of a balloon and a nosepiece.
 The treatment involves fitting the balloon to the nosepiece, putting the nosepiece against one nostril, and keeping the other nostril and mouth closed, whilst attempting to inflate the balloon.
 It works by using pressure to open the eustachian tube, allowing the fluid to drain from the middle ear.
 This needs to be done daily for a set period and can be a bit tricky for young child to perform.
 For some children, there is evidence that this can help avoid surgery for glue ear.

 Surgery, in the form of grommet insertion can be used for children where the fluid is not draining away by itself.
-Under a general anaesthetic, a small incision is made in the eardrum, fluid is then drained away from the middle ear and a tiny ventilation tube (grommet) is positioned in the eardrum to allow air to enter.
-Thus, if successful, hearing should return to normal levels, the middle ear is ventilated, even if the eustachian tube remains closed, and the child should experience good hearing and an absence of glue ear.
+Under a general anaesthetic, a small incision is made in the eardrum, fluid is then drained away from the middle section of the ear and a tiny ventilation tube (grommet) is positioned in the eardrum to allow air to enter.
+Thus, if successful, hearing should return to normal levels, the middle ear is ventilated, even if the eustachian remains closed, and the child should experience good hearing and an absence of glue ear.
+For surgery in adults, grommets can be put in with both general or a local anaesthetic.

 Grommets usually stay in until the eardrum has healed and pushed them out, often 6 –18 months.
 Sometimes the fluid in the middle ear returns and another grommet operation may be considered.